IBM/dbb/Templates/GitlabCIPipeline/Reporting-pipeline/wazi-deploy-query/README.md

 ## Structure and setup of template

-In the current setting, `.gitlab-ci.yml` and `.queryTemplate.yml` are kept in `Wazi-Deploy-Query` under the `Reporting-pipeline` folder of the Gitlab Git repository.
-This is a standalone pipeline and to be able to query the evidence file successfully , the only things you need to be having are the above mentioned files along with `renderer.yml` and evidence file in your machine that hosts the  Gitlab runner.
-Please review the definitions thoroughly with your Gitlab administrator.
+This is a standalone pipeline that can be used to query the evidence file .
+Please review the definitions thoroughly with your Gitlab administrator to define the renderer file in the machine that hosts the GitLab runner.
+The renderer is optional and can be in various formats like SQL, .csv, html, JSON etc. If the renderer is omitted, the retrieved data is presented in a raw yaml format.

-### Variables configuration
+### CLI Parameter and description

 The following variables need to be updated within the pipeline definition file: `.gitlab-ci.yml`.

-Variable | Description
+CLI Parameter | Description
 --- | ---
-templateFile |  Path to the query file that contains the extraction criteria for the analysis rendererFile | Path to the renderer file that transforms the analysis results into a specified output format such as HTML, JSON or txt reportFile | Path to store the output file produced as a result of running the Wazi deploy query
+templateFile |  path to the query file that contains the extraction criteria for the analysis. reportFile | path to store the output file produced as a result of running the Wazi deploy query. rendererFile | (optional) path to the renderer file that transforms the analysis results into a specified output format such as HTML, JSON or txt

 ## Pipeline usage

-The pipeline template is analyzing the evidence file to list details of the deployed artifacts that are mentioned in your evidence files.
-It is useful because instead of reading through the evidence file, which is rather complicated, you can instead run the query to get the data in simple HTML, JSON or txt file format.
+This pipleine implements the wazideploy-evidence command for easy use of deployment analysis.
+I

-Please check the pipeline definition to understand the various triggers for which this pipeline is executed.
+Please check the below parameters for which this pipeline is executed.

-### Pipeline variables

-Below are the variables when manually requesting the pipeline.

 Parameter | Description
 --- | ---